AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`category` (optional, default :command:`General`)

-  The category in the keybindings editor (:menuselection:`Edit --> Preferences` menu) in which the action is displayed.
-If you specify an empty string, the action is considered part of the implementation and not displayed in the editor and the user will not be able to assign it a keybinding through the graphical user interface (although this can still be done via XML commands).
+  The category in the key bindings editor (:menuselection:`Edit --> Preferences` menu) in which the action is displayed.
+If you specify an empty string, the action is considered part of the implementation and not displayed in the editor and the user will not be able to assign it a key binding through the graphical user interface (although this can still be done via XML commands).

 If you define the same action multiple times, the last definition is used.